-The client was familiar with the riverfront shipyard, as he had a 66-foot Conrad sailing yacht, one of the first models developed in house.
-Conrad Shipyard was established in 2003 as an offshoot of Marine Projects Ltd., a privately owned company that builds hulls up to 330 feet.
-The new yard set up shop in an existing facility bearing Polish-born marinerturned-author Joseph Conrad's name.
-The first yacht to ever come out of the shipyard was a custom Bill Dixon-designed motor yacht for an American client, the 88-foot steel-hulled Escape S launched in 2005.
-Conrad, which also does refits, has gone on to build 16 more vessels, most in steel or aluminum, a pace that allows for customizing each yacht.
+The client was familiar with the riverfront shipyard, as he had a 20 metre Conrad sailing yacht, one of the first models developed in-house.
+Conrad Shipyard was established in 2003 as an offshoot of Marine Projects Ltd, a private company that builds hulls up to 100 metres.
+The new yard set up shop in an existing facility bearing Polish-born mariner and author Joseph Conrad's name.
+The first yacht to come out of the yard was a custom Bill Dixon-designed words: Cecile Gauert photography: courtesy of Conrad Shipyard motor yacht for an American client, the 26.8 metre steelhulled Escape S, in 2005.
+Conrad, which also does refits, has gone on to build 16 more vessels, most in steel or aluminium, a pace that allows for customising each yacht.

 The owner of Lunar enjoyed his Conrad 66 for years but wanted something bigger and more comfortable to cruise with his multi-generational family.
-He started a dialogue with Conrad Chairman Mikolaj Krol, outlining several imperatives: a family-friendly yacht with extended range (able to cruise under power from Gdansk to Tarragona, Spain) and a small crew.
+He started a dialogue with Conrad chairman Mikolaj Krol, outlining several imperatives: a family friendly yacht with extended range (able to cruise under power from Gdansk to Tarragona, Spain) and a small crew.
 He did not want too much heeling, which his wife does not enjoy, and specified a maximum 10-degree list angle.
-He also wanted to be able to see the bow area at all times from a comfortable entertainment-oriented salon occupying a good half of the main deck.
+He also wanted to be able to see the bow area at all times from a comfortable entertainmentoriented saloon occupying half the main deck.
 Cooking on board was to be a family affair.
-A large pool was a must to entertain the kids, who also had to be able to get around the deck safely.
+A large pool was a must for the kids, who also had to get around the deck safely.

 The owner trusted Conrad to build a quality interior as well as to come up with the ideal layout according to his wishes.
 The shipyard developed the interior concept to include many social areas, spacious guest cabins and ample deck spaces, while concurrently working on the naval architecture with Vripack and Yacht Studio Strawinski.
 Krol also tapped designer Frank Neubelt, who was then principal of Newcruise Yacht Projects & Design, for styling and exterior design.

-Neubelt was at first not quite sure what to make of the motorsailer idea.
-"Being a sailor, I wanted to see some performance," he says.
-Ultimately he also got involved in the hull lines and the choice of rigging, making the case for high-performance carbon fiber masts and booms.
+Neubelt was at first not quite sure what to make of the motor-sailer idea.
+'Being a sailor, I wanted to see some performance,' he says.
+Ultimately he also got involved in the hull lines and the choice of rigging, making the case for high-performance carbon fibre masts and booms.
 The designer and the client, who do not speak the same language, relied on sketches to flesh out the initial concept for the exterior lines.
-The conversation progressed with a succession of thumbs up and thumbs down.
+The conversation progressed with a succession of thumbs ups and thumbs downs.
 Several weeks went by before a second meeting, and Neubelt could not stop thinking about the concept.
 He knew the client liked cars and so he began inserting a few fluid lines, inspired by automotive design.

-By then, the project had moved forward with the client

-pleased with the layout and overall concept for a 116-foot two-masted all-aluminum motorsailer.
+By then, the project had moved forward, with the client pleased with the layout and overall concept for a 35.3 metre two-masted all-aluminium motor-sailer.
 The design Neubelt worked on included a wide hull flattening out at the transom and low-resistance entry with a vertical bow.
 He accentuated the automotive features while striving for an overall streamlined look.
 When Neubelt unveiled his idea, the client was quiet at first.
-Taking his time to consider the unconventional design in front of him, he then enthusiastically embraced the final drawings.
-"I very much like what we created together," says Neubelt.
-"I was impressed with this gentleman.
-He is open minded and creative."
+Taking his time to consider the unconventional design in front of him, he enthusiastically embraced the final drawings.
+'I very much like what we created together,' says Neubelt.
+'I was impressed with this gentleman.
+He is open minded and creative.'